Wally869/MusiStrata/README.md

 ]
 ```

-To note: the input value for Name when creating a Note is a string, but it is converted to an enum value inside the Note class.
+Remark: the input value for Name when creating a Note is a string, but it is converted to an enum value inside the Note class.

 ```python
 # Creating a Note.
 Default values are Name="A" and Octave=5